 If you want your waypoints on that location anyway (you are sure there is a road and it is open), you can do the following:

-- Open the 'Preferences' window and select the 'Google Maps 1' tab or the 'Google Maps - Map' tab (corresponding to your Tyre version).
+- Open the 'Preferences' window and select the 'Google Maps - Map' tab.

 - Uncheck the 'Locate waypoints exactly on roads' option.